Passive Income: I rent 134 Airbnb without owning it

-Ryan Luke purchased a property on a lease option agreement in March 2019 which he intended to sublet.
+Ryan Luke purchased a rental option property in March 2019 which he intended to sublet.
 After initially failing to find a tenant, he listed the apartment on Airbnb – receiving thousands of bookings within days.

 Since then, Luke has run his Airbnb business full time and has 134 properties across the UK and Dubai.